Chinese Communist Party: Chinese Civil War and Second Sino-Japanese War

-The Xian Incident of December 1936 paused the conflict between the CCP and the KMT.
+The Xi'an Incident of December 1936 paused the conflict between the CCP and the KMT.
 Under pressure from Marshal Zhang Xueliang and the CCP, Chiang Kai-shek finally agreed to a Second United Front focused on repelling the Japanese invaders.
 While the front formally existed until 1945, all collaboration between the two parties had effectively ended by 1940.
 Despite their formal alliance, the CCP used the opportunity to expand and carve out independent bases of operations to prepare for the coming war with the KMT.
-In 1939 the KMT began to restrict CCP expansion within China.
-This led to frequent clashes between CCP and KMT forces which subsided rapidly on the realisation on both sides that civil war amidst a foreign invasion was not an option.
+In 1939, the KMT began to restrict CCP expansion within China.
+This led to frequent clashes between CCP and KMT forces which subsided rapidly on the realization on both sides that civil war amidst a foreign invasion was not an option.
 By 1943, the CCP was again actively expanding its territory at the expense of the KMT.